Have you heard of the Recognition of Prior Learning?

 It allows studentsto enroll in a university program withouthaving the degree that is normally required.

-3- Finally, for those who have completed higher education abroad, the VES(Validation of Higher Education) process also allows them to have all or part of a French degree recognized by a panel of faculty members.
+3- Finally, for those who have completed higher education abroad, the VES(Validation of Higher Education) also allows them to have all or part of a French degree recognized by a panel of faculty members.

 The best-known of these mechanisms, the VAE (Validation of Acquired Knowledge and Experience), is enshrined in the Labor Code and constitutes a genuine individual right regardless of employment status (whether employed or self-employed).